USS Bataan (LHD-5)

-Christening
+USS Bataan (LHD-5) is a Wasp-class amphibious assault ship in the United States Navy.
+The ship is named after the Battle of Bataan, fought in the Philippines during World War II.
+The ship enables the U.S. Navy and U.S. Marine Corps team to seamlessly transition from the sea to a land battle, as the lead ship and centerpiece of an Amphibious Ready Group.
+She is capable of amphibious assault, advance force, and special purpose operations, as well as evacuation and humanitarian assistance.

+Commissioning

-Ship's sponsor, Linda Sloan Mundy, wife of former Marine Corps Commandant Gen Carl E. Mundy, Jr., christened the new ship "in the name of the United States and in honor of the heroic defenders of Bataan." at Ingalls Shipbuilding, Pascagoula, Mississippi.
+Ship's sponsor, Linda Sloan Mundy, wife of former Marine Corps Commandant Gen Carl E. Mundy, Jr., christened the new ship "in the name of the United States and in honor of the heroic defenders of Bataan" at Ingalls Shipbuilding, Pascagoula, Mississippi.
 More than 100 members of veterans groups associated with both the Battle of Bataan and the infamous "Bataan Death March" that followed, as well as the Battle of Corregidor, and the aircraft carrier Bataan (CVL-29), were at the christening ceremony.
-She was commissioned on 20 September 1997.
+She was launched on 15 March 1996, and commissioned on 20 September 1997.
+Her homeport is Norfolk, Virginia.

+Capabilities

+Bataan enables the Navy and Marine Corps team to seamlessly transition from the sea to a land battle, as the lead ship and centerpiece of an Amphibious Ready Group (ARG).
+The ship is capable of amphibious assault, advance force, and special purpose operations, as well as evacuation and humanitarian assistance.

 History

-2001 to 2003: Operation Enduring Freedom
+2001–2003: Operation Enduring Freedom

-The USS Bataan Amphibious Ready Group (ARG) were the first ships to respond after the 11 September 2001 attacks.
-The ship was home on leave during the attack and was scheduled to be deployed on 19 September 2001.
-The crew was called back from early leave and the ship headed for New York Harbor, as she is capable of acting as a 600-bed hospital ship with surgical suites on board.
-Once it was determined there were few survivors, Bataan returned to Norfolk, Virginia.
-The ship's crew prepared and onloaded the 26th Marine Expeditionary Unit with gear both pierside in Norfolk, and off the coast of North Carolina from Cherry Point and Camp Lejeune.
-The Bataan ARG delivered more than 2,500 Marines and their equipment to Pakistan with the aim to enter Afghanistan, thus opening Operation Enduring Freedom.
-The Bataan ARG stayed on station off the coast of Pakistan and completed the longest sustained amphibious assault in U.S. history with sailors not touching ground for over four months.
+The USS Bataan ARG were the first ships to respond after the 11 September 2001 attacks.
+The ship was home on leave during the attack, and was scheduled to be deployed on 19 September 2001.
+The crew was called back early from leave and the ship headed for New York Harbor, as she is capable of acting as a 600-bed hospital ship with surgical suites on board.
+Once it was determined there were few survivors from the attack, Bataan returned to Norfolk, Virginia.
+The ship's crew prepared and onloaded the 26th Marine Expeditionary Unit with gear both pierside in Norfolk, and off the coast of North Carolina from Marine Corps Air Station Cherry Point and Camp Lejeune.
+The Bataan ARG delivered more than 2,500 Marines and their equipment to Pakistan, with the aim to enter Afghanistan, thus opening Operation Enduring Freedom.
+The Bataan ARG stayed on station off the coast of Pakistan and completed the longest sustained amphibious assault in U.S. history, with sailors not touching ground for over four months as they marched nearly 700 nautical miles into Afghanistan.